KMyroslav/delivery-app-eliftech/README.md

 Web application where users can order food delivery

-# Link to the deployed projectм
+# Link to the deployed project

 https://delivery-app-eliftech-mk.herokuapp.com/